1jour1vin

 About the wine:

-This smooth, medium-bodied Haut-Médoc offers aromas of milk chocolate and red berries, with just enough tannins to balance its lovely ripe flavors.
+This supple, medium-bodied Haut-Médoc offers aromas of milk chocolate and red berries, with just enough tannins to balance its lovely ripe flavors.
 The finish is lively and easy-drinking.

 Land of Wines